livingdocsIO/documentation/content/customising/server-configuration/storage/_index.md

 ### Google Cloud Storage

-The Google Cloud Storage just needs a bucket name and a credentials object.
+The Google Cloud Storage needs a bucket name and a credentials object.
 Please consult the [detailed instructions]({{< ref "/customising/server-configuration/storage/google-cloud-storage" >}}) to retrieve the `credentials` from Google.

 ```js